 We are proud to partner with Resole Patrol to provide a comprehensive Restoration package.
 Not only will they remove the old sole and attach a new one, but they’ll also refinish the upper, fix any stitching that may have come loose, and replace the laces.
 For a fraction of the price, your shoes will be good as new.

 Ready to Restore your favorite shoes?
-Click the button below to download our PDF form!
+Click the link below to download our PDF form!

 HOW MUCH DOES IT COST? $85 for the comprehensive Restoration package, plus $10 for return shipping within the USA.

 WHAT IF I'M OUTSIDE THE USA?
 Please contact our provider at the email or phone number provided in the form to discuss return shipping options and price quotes.

 HOW LONG WILL IT TAKE?
 Your shoes will be in-house for 5 - 10 business days.